CoTangentPi/VisionLead/zephyrproject/INSTALL_INSTRUCTIONS.md

 ## Monitoring console output

- - logging messages are available over the usb connection using the same COM port used for programming.
+ - Logging messages are available over the usb connection using the same COM port used for programming.
 These messages can be viewed on the host computer using any uart console.

  - On linux, this can be done simply using the minicom program

  ```sh
     minicom -D /dev/ttyACM0
  ```
+ - Once in Minicom windows, press CTRL-A to open menu, and press X to exit Minicom